About

-Founded in 2018, Voices of Women (VOW) is a writing, live performance and digital program for women, and by women.
+Founded in 2018, Voices of Women (VOW) is an award-winning writing, live performance and digital program for women, and by women.
 It was created to engage diverse and First Nations women writers, actors and musicians to celebrate and share their stories to change lives, connect women across all walks of life across Australia, and challenge prejudice and stereotypes.

 The program impacts young and mature women, many of who include first-time writers or workshop attendees, by building their: